Bill Foster (basketball, born 1929): Duke

+Foster became head coach at Duke, a program with a long history of success that had experienced a period of limited performance prior to his arrival.
+Duke was among the schools that had reached 1,000 all-time victories and had previously appeared in multiple Final Fours and won conference championships.
+Foster later stated that he was familiar with the program from the coaching tenure of Vic Bubas and believed it had the potential to return to its earlier level of success.
+He also said he was surprised to be offered the position and described it as an attractive opportunity.

 Foster's first season of 1974–75 saw few highlights, but there was one.
 In the 1970s, the four North Carolina member schools of the Atlantic Coast Conference participated in a tournament called "The Big Four Tournament".
 Duke, taking on eighth-ranked rival North Carolina pulled off a shocker in upsetting the Tar Heels 99–96 in overtime.
 Foster began to slowly rebuild the program, bringing in one future great player a year.
 First, it was future All-American Jim Spanarkel in 1975, then future Duke great Mike Gminski in 1976.
 Those two joined senior prolific scorer Tate Armstrong for the 1976–77 season.
 The Devils started out 12–3 that year with wins over 15th-ranked NC State and later at 15th ranked Tennessee.
 But, it would not last.
 In a game at Virginia, Tate Armstrong suffered a broken wrist and was lost for the season.
 The young Blue Devils, full of potential but still a fragile unit, would never recover but the next year would produce a season that would nearly stun the college basketball world.

 In addition to talented returnees Spanarkel and Gminski, Foster added Indiana transfer Bob Bender who was on the Hoosiers' legendary undefeated 1976 NCAA championship team and stunned everyone by getting a verbal commitment from one of the top players in America, Gene Banks.
 Joining Banks were two good players in Kenny Dennard and John Harrell from nearby North Carolina Central.
 The 1977–78 Duke Blue Devils begin to gain steam after a mid-January 92–84 win over second-ranked North Carolina.
 Duke would win 15 of their final 19 games, en route to a 27–7 season, a final ranking of seventh, their first ACC Tournament title since 1966, and a trip to the NCAA Final Four.
 It looked like the ride would end in the national semifinals, as Duke would be facing a 6th-ranked Notre Dame team in the semi-final that fielded eight future NBA players.
 But Duke scored the upset 90–86, setting up a title matchup with powerhouse Kentucky.
 Duke fought admirably, but Kentucky was too experienced and had the weight of the world on their shoulders from fans back in the bluegrass who wanted that long-awaited title.
 Still, despite the loss the future looked tremendous for Duke.
 The 1977-78 Blue Devils are the subject of John Feinstein's 1989 book Forever's Team.